The Arlington Housing Authority is a Section 8 Public Housing Agency in Arlington, Texas.

 The Arlington Housing Authority serves Arlington.

-As of March 31st, 2016 the Arlington Housing Authority manages 3,470 active Housing Choice Vouchers.
+As of the most recent VMS report, Arlington Housing Authority manages 3,421 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: